clojure-quant/quanta/README.md

 - alphavantage: Appending is not supported by Alphavantage (only has full-fetch feature)

 ## GoldlyDocs Web app

+ - MYVAULT environment variable needs to be set.
  - run: `cd app/demo && clojure -X:docs`
  - in webbrowser go to localhost:8080
+ - you connect nrepl to port 8080 (clj repl)

 ## Notebook Eval